RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 The `SMRegistrationApplicationDelegate` should be set to receive registration service notifications.

-The registration service renews registration according to the expiration time with the help of SPiDR/Kandy Link's ping messages.
+The registration service renews registration according to the expiration time with the help of Ribbon WebRTC Gateway's ping messages.
 The `getExpirationTime` method may be called after successful registration to retrieve the expiration time (in seconds) for registration.

 <div class="page-break"></div>

-###### Example: Registering to SPiDR/Kandy Link
+###### Example: Registering to Ribbon WebRTC Gateway

 <!-- tabs:start -->